pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain.md

 student: All the transactions.

-prof: All the transactions.
+prof: **All the transactions**.
 Yeah, in this case here, I need all the transactions to check if transaction number one is here.
-So I need 1000 transactions or in this case, let's say, I need 4 transactions.
+So I need 1000 transactions or **in this case, let's say, I need 4 transactions**.
 Let's say, just a 4.
 I need 4 transactions to check if transaction number one is in this block.

-How many other transactions' information do I need to know if transaction number one is in this block using a Merkle tree?
+How many other transactions' information do I need to know if transaction number one is in this block **using a Merkle tree?**

 student: ... subtree ...